NickDienemann/Bewerbung_NLP/README.md

 # Bewerbung_NLP

 ## General
 This project contains machine learning models from the nlp area in order to build a binary classifier for a chinese blogpost dataset.
-The goal is to predict whether or not a blogpost is going to be censored or not purely on its content
+The goal is to predict whether or not a blogpost is going to be censored purely based on its content.
 The original dataset can be downloaded from: https://gitlab.com/NLP4IF/nlp4-if-censorship-detection

 ## Notebooks